dreamgrove/dreamgrove/content/balance/Compendium.md

 - Remove Corruption should be taken in Afflicted weeks and can be taken in every dungeon except Vortex Pinnacle if your group is lacking decurse/poison dispel.
 - Cyclone has basically no use other than stopping Bursting and can be replaced with anything else(which also won't have any use).
 - Hibernate can be used for Incorporeal affix.
-- For lower keys you can put 2 points into Feline Swiftness like [this](https://www.raidbots.com/simbot/render/talents/BYGAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAFASERQSkgkEJRKCtEHAAAAAAAAAA?bgcolor=000000).
+- For lower keys you can put 1 point into Feline Swiftness like [this](https://mimiron.raidbots.com/simbot/render/talents/BYGAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAgCAJiIIJSQSikIFHgWiDAAAAAAAAAQA?bgcolor=000000).
 This skips Ursine Vigor and Typhoon.
 - All other talents in the druid tree are more or less set.